 No. The Embassy of Sweden in Copenhagen does not handle any visa or residence/work permit matters.
 You are welcome to contact the Embassy of Sweden in Berlin, Madrid, Athens, Paris or Rome instead.

-For information regarding this issue, see the Swedish language version of the Embassy's website or contact the Embassy.
+For information regarding this, see the Swedish language version of the Embassy's website or contact the police in Sweden or the Swedish Tax Authority (Skatteverket).